 Each year we feature more than a dozen customers in our catalogs – children with disabilities and their parents, special education schools & classrooms, and teachers & therapists.
 Now you can be one!

-If you are interested, please email a digital photo(s) and some fun and/or interesting information about the person, therapist or school in the photo to firstname.lastname@example.org with the subject line: Spotlight Feature.
+If you are interested in participating, please contact Elizabeth Bell at firstname.lastname@example.org with the subject line: Spotlight Feature.
+We will be requesting a digital photo(s) and some fun and/or interesting information about the person, therapist or school in the photo.

 Requirements: Photo should be in landscape (horizontal) format, the background should be uncluttered, and the subject should be in focus and centered in the photo.
 Showing Enabling Devices’ products in use would be a plus!

 Deadline: Photos and background information must be received by October 18, 2019 for consideration.

 Please Note: We will be reviewing all submissions for photo quality and descriptive information and will be choosing the photos that work best in our catalog and in a particular product section.
 We do not guarantee that your photo will be selected.